 You mentioned that you’ve been vegan for 21 years.
 What made you decided to make the switch over two decades ago?

 I went vegetarian at the age of 11 but didn’t have the words for it back then.
 I come from a working-class family in the UK.
 My mum would serve us things like beef burgers and chips.
 I asked her one day, where the beef burger came from.

 Once I realised that the beef was once a living cow, I was absolutely horrified and was not going to eat it anymore.
 Then I made the connection that the chicken we ate on Sundays was an actual living hen.
 I made the same realisation with fish fingers and so on.

 I always had an affinity with animals.
-I had a really strong bond with my cat Kitty, who I grew up with.
-So from that point on I stopped eating meat.
+I had a powerful bond with my cat Kitty, who I grew up with.
+So from that point on, I stopped eating meat.

 I did some animal rights activism in the late 80s and somehow missed the vegan memo.